-As an adult, she found herself taking night classes to complete her law degree.
-Later, those extra hours and hard work paid off when she became the first in-house, general counsel for St. Jude Medical at a time when women in executive leadership was uncommon.
+As an adult, she took night classes to complete her law degree.
+Later, those extra hours and hard work paid off when she became the first in-house, general counsel for St. Jude Medical at a time when women in executive leadership were uncommon.

 Yet even as she found greater success in her profession, she didn’t let that change who she was or forget her humble beginnings.